-Gains or losses arising from changes in the fair value of the 'financial assets at fair value through profit or loss' category are presented in the profit or loss within 'other income, net', in the period in which they arise.
-Dividend income from financial assets at fair value through profit or loss is recognised in the profit or loss as part of 'other income, net' when the Group's right to receive payments is established.
+Gains or losses arising from changes in the fair value of the 'financial assets at fair value through profit or loss' category are presented in profit or loss within 'other income, net', in the period in which they arise.
+Interest income from financial assets at fair value through profit or loss is recognised in profit or loss as part of 'other income, net' using the effective interest method.